bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

    You will get a notification about having a detached HEAD.
 Don't worry, your head is still firmly on your shoulders.

-   XXX is this the right way to get the current bugzilla-stable code?
-Or should we pull directly from a branch?
+   .. todo:: is this the right way to get the current bugzilla-stable code?
+Or
+             should we pull directly from a branch?

 5. Configure MySQL